Apple of Universal Gravity

 Apple of Universal Gravity, also referred to by its Japanese title Newton no Ringo ~Hajimete no Best Ban~ (ニュートンの林檎 ～初めてのベスト盤～), is a compilation album by Japanese musician Ringo Sheena.
 It was released through EMI Records on November 13, 2019, and became Sheena's first number-one album in Japan in 10 years, debuting atop the Oricon Albums Chart with 97,200 physical sales.
 It also topped the Billboard Japan Hot Albums chart.

 Album title

 The album's English and Japanese title refer to Newton's apple, as well as Isaac Newton's law of universal gravitation.
 It is also a reference to Sheena's stage name Ringo (林檎), which means "apple" in Japanese.

 Track listing

+The title is given as that shown on Western music services first, followed by the Japanese title and its transliteration.
+The Western titles often differ from the literal translation of the Japanese title.